New Horizons Un-Limited Inc.

 - Deaf -Info: Everything You Wanted to Know About Deafness is a great resource, however a listserv website, to find out some practical information about deafness including Medical, Education, Employment and much more with topics such as Controversial Issues, Discrimination and Humor.

-- Deafness Research Foundation, a leading source of private funding for basic and clinical research in hearing science, offers information on various issues relating to deafness.
+- Hearing Health Foundation, a leading source of private funding for basic and clinical research in hearing science, offers information on various issues relating to deafness.
 More specifically, their website features information on cochlear implants, hearing aids, various ear conditions, and much more.

 Resources